Basic

 Rules

-This document defines the reference level of the field for each individual frequency, both in the low and high frequency ranges, the reference levels for the general population, and the procedure for checking whether the basic limitations have been exceeded.
+The rulebook defines the reference field level for each individual frequency, both in the low and high frequency range, the reference limit levels that refer to the general population, as well as the procedure for checking whether the basic limits have been exceeded.

 EU Directives